transferzero/transferzero-sdk-dotnet/docs/PayoutMethodsApi.md

 <a name="patchpayoutmethod"></a>
 # **PatchPayoutMethod**
-> PayoutMethodResponse PatchPayoutMethod (Guid? payoutMethodID, PayoutMethod payoutMethod)
+> PayoutMethodResponse PatchPayoutMethod (Guid payoutMethodID, PayoutMethod payoutMethod)

 Updating a payout method

-Updates the payout method specified in the URL path.
+Updates a single payout method by the Payout Method ID

 ### Example